-Inspired by the above fine-tuning schema, we also adopt multi-stage training on the knowledge encoder, which is another BERT model.
+Inspired by the above fine-tuning schema, we also adopt multi-stage training on the knowledge encoder, which is another BERT model that encodes ConceptNet triples.
 Different from the text encoder which encodes a sequence of unstructured text, the knowledge encoder models structured ConceptNet triples.
 Therefore, we modify the conventional MLM objective to fit the structural feature of ConceptNet triples.

 Considering the bi-directional architecture of BERT, given a triple $\tau=\ $(\texttt{h,r,t}), we iteratively mask out \texttt{h}, \texttt{r} and \texttt{t} (one at a time) and ask the encoder to predict the masked tokens using the other two unmasked components.
-If \texttt{h} or \texttt{t} consists of more than one tokens, we mask 50\% of the tokens at a time to ensure trainability.
-However, we mask all tokens in \texttt{r} since the relation types in ConceptNet is limited (see Figure \ref{fig:finetune_cpnet} for example).
+Such design assists BERT to better understand the relationships between subjects, relations and objects.
+However, we empirically find that such masking approach may lead to high information loss and low performance if \texttt{h} or \texttt{t} is too long.
+Therefore, if \texttt{h} or \texttt{t} consists of more than one tokens, we mask 50\% of the tokens at a time to ensure trainability.
+We mask all tokens in \texttt{r} since the relation types in ConceptNet is limited (see Figure \ref{fig:finetune_cpnet} for example).
 The encoder then learns to model the structural information of the knowledge triples through such LM fine-tuning.
-Similar to \S\ref{sec: train_wiki}, the knowledge encoder is further fine-tuned while \textsc{KoaLa} is trained on the target task.
+Similar to Section \ref{sec: train_wiki}, the knowledge encoder is further fine-tuned while \textsc{KoaLa} is trained on the target dataset.